STAT Cancer Biology Research Group

 Intracellular signal transduction pathways affect diverse cell functions such as proliferation, death, differentiation, metabolism, and immune responses.
 Alterations in these pathways drive many diseases including cancer.
 The STAT Cancer Biology group focus on defining how the disruption of signalling, through the critical STAT family of proteins, alters the onset and progression of tumours.

 Small Cell Lung Cancer: Lung cancer is by far the commonest cause of cancer-related death.
 Small cell lung cancer (SCLC) is a highly malignant neuroendocrine tumour that makes up 15-20% of the 9,700 Australians dying every year from lung cancer.
-Although SCLC is often sensitive to platinum-based chemotherapy at presentation, a secondary drug-resistant recurrence occurs in almost all cases, leading to a dismal overall 5-year survival rate of less than 5%.
-Despite SCLC being the 6th leading cause of cancer mortality in Australia, no effective new therapy for SCLC has been identified in the last 3 decades.
-Identfiying the mechanisms that drive platinum resistance and new compounds to overcome this resistance is a critical knowledge gap and a focus of our research group.
+The majority of patients present in the clinic with extensive stage disease with wide-spread metastasis.
+The only treatment option for these patients in platinum-based chemotherapy.
+Although SCLC is often sensitive to chemotherapy at presentation, a secondary drug-resistant recurrence occurs in almost all cases, leading to a dismal overall 5-year survival rate of less than 5%.
+Despite SCLC being the sixth leading cause of cancer mortality in Australia, no effective new therapy for SCLC has been identified in the last three decades.
+Our lab uses mouse models, high-throughput drug screening and genetic screening to understand the drivers of metastasis and platinum resistance in SCLC.